Garm Hava: Plot

 Halim's migration to Pakistan makes the family home an "evacuee property" as the house is in Halim's name and Halim did not transfer it to Salim Mirza.
 The Indian government mandates the take over of the house, forcing Salim Mirza's family to move out of their ancestral home, which is very hard on Mirza's aged mother.
 Salim's wife blames him for not raising this issue with his brother Halim before he left for Pakistan.
-Mirza resists his wife's hints that they also move to Pakistan and his elder son's calls for modernising the family business.
+Mirza resists his wife's hints that they also move to Pakistan and his elder son's calls for modernizing the family business.
 Mirza finds it difficult to rent a house, facing discrimination owing to his religion and fears that a Muslim family would skip out on rent if they decided to leave for Pakistan.
 He finally succeeds in finding a smaller house to rent, but his business is failing and despite his son's exhorting, refuses to change with the times, believing that Allah would protect them.
 Salim Mirza's passiveness and disconnection from the outside world leaves his wife and son frustrated.
 The Mirza family house is bought by a close business associate, Ajmani, (A.K.
 Hangal) who respects Mirza and tries to help him.
 Despite growing troubles, the family is briefly buoyed by Sikander's graduation from college.